Melton (Vic.)

 The level of residential development activity in Melton is very low in comparison to the average area assessed nationally by AreaSearch

-Melton has seen approximately 12 new home approvals per year over the past five financial years ending June 30, 2026, totalling an estimated 62 homes.
-As of April 2026, four approvals have been recorded.
-Despite a decline in population during this period, housing supply has remained adequate relative to demand, maintaining a balanced market with good buyer choice.
-The average construction value for new dwellings is $438,000, which is moderately above regional levels, suggesting an emphasis on quality construction.
+AreaSearch analysis of ABS building approval numbers indicates that Melton has seen approximately 12 new home approvals per year over the past five financial years, totalling an estimated 62 homes.
+As of FY-2025/26, four approvals have been recorded.
+Despite a decrease in population during this period, housing supply has remained adequate relative to demand, resulting in a balanced market with good buyer choice.
+The average value of new dwellings is $438,000, which is moderately above regional levels and suggests an emphasis on quality construction.

 Frequently Asked Questions - Development